Free Shipping On Orders Above $75

 • Making dua while doing household tasks

-These gentle rhythms help maintain your connection with Allah without stressing yourself.
+These gentle steps can help maintain your connection with Allah without stressing yourself.

 Maintaining Connection with Allah Post-Ramadan Blog Image: Clip arts related to Islamic worship